-Today, I bring you another wonderful article from my Australian writer, Thomas Gregory.
-He’s been taking the James Patterson Teaches Writing MasterClass, and has written me this piece on it.
+Today, I bring you another wonderful article from Australian writer, Thomas Gregory.
+He’s been taking the James Patterson writing class from MasterClass, and has written me this piece on it.
 I hope you like it as much as I did.
 I was a little on the fence about taking the James Patterson MasterClass, but Thomas has convinced me; Patterson has a lot to offer.

 This page contains affiliate or referral links, which means I receive a small commission if you decide to click through and buy anything.
 This is at no extra cost to you, but helps me maintain this website 🙂 If you want to know more, please read our Affiliate Disclosure.
 Links on this site may lead to products for which the site owner may receive compensation.

 “He has no respect for the art of writing.”

 “Why should he get a cut from someone else’s hard work?”